AdobeDocs/experience-manager-65.en/help/assets/link-sharing.md

    >[!NOTE]
    >
-   >[!DNL Experience Manager] supports generating the preview of assets of these MIME types: JPG, PNG, GIF, BMP, INDD, PDF, and PPT.
-You can only download the assets of the other MIME types.
+   >[!DNL Experience Manager] supports generating the preview of assets of only [the supported file types](/help/assets/assets-formats.md).
+If other MIME types are shared, you can only download the assets and cannot preview.

 1. To download the shared asset, click **[!UICONTROL Select]** from the toolbar, click the asset, and then click **[!UICONTROL Download]** from the toolbar.

    ![chlimage_1-262](assets/chlimage_1-547.png)

-1. To view the assets you shared as links, go to the [!DNL Assets] user interface and click the [!DNL Experience Manager] logo.
-Choose **[!UICONTROL Navigation]** from the list to display the Navigation pane.
-1. From the Navigation pane, choose **[!UICONTROL Shared Links]** to display a list of shared assets.
+1. To view the assets that you have shared as links, go to the [!DNL Assets] user interface and click the [!DNL Experience Manager] logo.
+Choose **[!UICONTROL Navigation]**.
+In the Navigation pane, choose **[!UICONTROL Shared Links]** to display a list of shared assets.

 1. To un-share an asset, select it and click **[!UICONTROL Unshare]** from the toolbar.
 A confirmation message follows.
 The entry for the asset is removed from the list.

 ## Configure Day CQ Mail Service {#configmailservice}